 A day out on the ocean can quickly became uncomfortable if you have not prepared by wearing the proper clothing.
 There are several factors to take into consideration before you start planning your outfit for the day.

 1) Know the weather forecast.
 Check the forecast and know what type of day to plan for.
 While a thermal shirt and windbreaker might be perfect for a cool, breezy day, it will be very uncomfortable on a hot summer afternoon.
 Find out ahead of time if you are going to need wind or chill protection for your day.
 If it is looking like a wet or rainy day, consider wearing a wetsuit.

 4) Wear shoes that will stay on your feet.
 A water bootie or water shoe is the ideal choice for kayaking.
 They will stay on your feet, keep out the rocks, and your feet will stay warm while kayaking.
-Water sandals with proper straps are also a good option, though you might have chilly feet if the weather is cool.
+Water sandals with proper straps are also a good option, such as Tevas, Chacos, or Crocs, though you might have chilly feet if the weather is cool.
 Flip flops are not recommended, as they tend to easily come off your feet in the water and the soles are often slippery.

 6) Pack a change of clothes.
 At the end of your kayak trip, chances are you are going to be wet.
 So pack a towel to dry yourself off and a comfortable change of clothes for your journey home.

 Lastly, wear your biggest smile.
 It helps make every experience better!